ankitbko/blog/_posts/2026-04-29-hosted-agents-part-1.md

 azd ai agent monitor
 ```

 Run the above command to stream logs from the current session.
-You can pass in a custom session id via `--session-id` flag to view log stream from that session.
+You can pass in a custom session ID via the `--session-id` flag to view the log stream from that session.

 ### Endpoints exposed by Responses protocol SDK